CasperDev/vz-dis-dos/doc/source/Chapter3/general.rst

 After correct implementation, BASIC responds with READY and the next command can be entered.

-The initialization process can be aborted at any time by pressing the BREAK button.
+The initialization process can be aborted at any time by pressing the :kbd:`BREAK` button.

 .. warning::